Read This First

 Prompt 1: Describe the different types of knowledge from a philosophical perspective.

-The central claim is this: Philosophy often categorizes knowledge into several types, each with its distinct characteristics and areas of focus.
+In plain terms: Philosophy often categorizes knowledge into several types, each with its distinct characteristics and areas of focus.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Types of Knowing tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.